FAQs, Links & Videos

 What is a Building ID and why is it important?

-The Los Angeles Department of Building and Safety (LADBS) assigns each building a Building ID, a unique identifier needed to register with LADBS and to identify buildings in ENERGY STAR Portfolio Manager.
+LADBS assigns each building a Building ID, a unique identifier needed to register with LADBS and to identify buildings in ENERGY STAR Portfolio Manager.
 Building IDs are provided in the Ordinance notification letter from LADBS.
-If you did not receive your notification letter listing your Building ID, submit an inquiry here and we will connect you directly with LADBS.
+If you did not receive your notification letter listing your Building ID, you may look up in the Building Information Online system (BIO).

 What is a Property ID?